 Regulatory reform has been highlighted as a major economic policy agenda in Japan for several decades.
 The slowdown of trend growth in the late 1970s led to the initiation of a full-fledged deregulation programme and the privatisation of major public corporations in the transport and telecommunications sectors in the 1980s.
 Emphasis on regulatory reform as a tool to enhance potential growth became more pronounced in the 1990s and 2000s, as the Japanese economy faced long-lasting stagnation after the burst of the bubble economy.
-Intensified efforts in regulatory reform resulted in progress of deregulation in a number of areas.
-One of the features of regulatory reform in Japan is that the expert advisory council has traditionally played a major role in promoting reform, led by high-level political leadership.
+Intensified efforts in regulatory reform in Japan is that the expert advisory council has traditionally played a major role in promoting reform, led by high-level political leadership.
 Recently the efforts have been made in introducing ex ante and ex post evaluation to improve quality of regulations.